open-telemetry/opentelemetry-dotnet/docs/metrics/customizing-the-sdk/README.md

 ```

 > **Note**
-> As of today, there is no separate toggle for enable/disable Exemplar
+> As of today, there is no separate toggle for enable/disable Exemplar feature.
-feature.
-It can be turned off by using `AlwaysOffExemplarFilter`.
+Exemplars can be disabled by setting filter as `AlwaysOffExemplarFilter`, which
+is also the default (i.e Exemplar feature is disabled by default).
+Users can
+enable the feature by setting filter to anything other than
+`AlwaysOffExemplarFilter`.
+For example: `.SetExemplarFilter(new TraceBasedExemplarFilter())`.

 If the built-in `ExemplarFilter`s are not meeting the needs, one may author
 custom `ExemplarFilter` as shown